 Cienfuegos was just a quick stop on our excursion to Trinidad, but as soon as I stepped off the bus, I was wishing we could stay at least a few hours.

 A UNESCO World Heritage Site, Cienfuegos was lovingly nicknamed in colonial times the “Pearl of the South”.
 The seaside city still retains much of its colonial delight, thanks in part to a well preserved historic centre.

-As the centre of Cienfuegos, this vast square is revered both for its historical importance and symbolic significance.
+As the centre of Cienfuegos, Parque Marti is revered both for its historical importance and symbolic significance.

 The establishment of Cienfuegos was quietly celebrated here, under the hibiscus tree chosen as the marker for laying out the city’s first 25 blocks.
 Inlaid in the cement of this former parade ground is a compass rose, called the “zero kilometre”, marking the central point of Cienfuegos.

 Lions on marble pedestals flank the entrance to the park, framing a monument in the distance dedicated to Cuban national hero José Martí, who played a significant role in the liberation of Cuba from Spain.
 This monument to José Martí was erected in 1906, 11 years after his death.

 Further down the path, at the west end of the park, stands Cuba’s only triumphal arch.
 Commissioned in 1902 by the local workers’ corporation, it commemorates the creation of the Republic of Cuba.

 Parque Marti is surrounded by many important historical buildings and fine examples of Neoclassical architecture, which is another reason why the plaza has been declared a national monument.
 Here are some of the buildings you’ll see around the perimeter of Parque Marti.

 Bordering the southeast side of Parque Marti is Antiguo Ayuntamiento (Old Town Hall).
 This elegant building is said to be modeled after the Capitolio in Havana.
 It is home to the provincial government assembly.

 Catedral de la Purisima Concepción

 On the east side of Parque Marti is Catedral de la Purisima Concepción, also known as Cienfuegos Cathedral.
 It was built from 1833-1869.
 It features two bell towers, of differing heights, French stained glass windows and a Neoclassical façade.

 Teatro Tomás Terry